qkaiser/qkaiser.github.io/_posts/2017-08-27-cottontail-release.markdown

 ![topic_exchange]({{site.url}}assets/topic_exchange.png)

-In this capture model, we bind a queue to the topic exchange using a wildcard (`#`) routing key in order to receive all messages.
+In this capture model, we bind a queue to the topic exchange using a wild-card (`#`) routing key in order to receive all messages.

 #### Direct exchange

 ![direct_exchange]({{site.url}}assets/direct_exchange.png)

-Direct exchanges do not support wildcard (`#`) routing keys.
+Direct exchanges do not support wild-card (`#`) routing keys.
 Therefore, we list bindings between other consumers and this direct exchange to obtain a list of routing keys currently in use by consumers.
-Then we bind one queue per discovered routing key to the direct exchange.
+Then, we bind one queue per discovered routing key to the direct exchange.
 This way we are able to receive the same amount of messages as all consumers bound to this direct exchange combined.

 Note: some producers might send messages with a routing key unused by currently bound consumers.
 Still need to think about that scenario.